-The fair value of interest rate swaps at the end of the reporting period is determined by discounting the future cash flows using the interest rate curves at the end of the reporting period, the estimation of the counterparty risk and the Partnership's own risk inherent in the contract.
-The interest rate swaps met Level 2 classification, according to the fair value hierarchy as defined by IFRS 13 Fair Value Measurement.
+The fair value of derivatives at the end of the reporting period is determined by discounting the future cash flows using the interest rate curves at the end of the reporting period, the estimation of the counterparty risk and the Partnership's own risk inherent in the contract.
+The derivatives met Level 2 classification, according to the fair value hierarchy as defined by IFRS 13 Fair Value Measurement.
 There were no financial instruments in Levels 1 or 3 and no transfers between Levels 1, 2 or 3 during the periods presented.
 The definitions of the levels, provided by IFRS 13 Fair Value Measurement, are based on the degree to which the fair value is observable: